 1. Custom Order: A customer loves a piece in your collection, so you make or purchase another just like it to sell to them.

-2. One-Offs: For example, a bride can’t live without a piece from her event, and you are ready to part with it, so you sell the item to the customer.
+2. One-Offs: For example, a bride can’t live without a piece from her event, and you are ready to part with it, so you sell the Item to the customer.

-3. Liquidate Inventory: You want to purge several items in your collection to make some extra cash or freshen up your collection.
+3. Liquidate Inventory: You want to purge several Items in your collection to make some extra cash or freshen up your collection.
 This could be through an Instagram sale, warehouse sale, yard sale, etc.

-For each case, you will need to create a Sale Order to reduce the quantity of the item(s).
+For each case, you will need to create a Sale Order to reduce the quantity of the Item(s).

 CREATE A SALE ORDER

-To create a sale order, navigate to the “Orders” icon in the top left of your browser window.
+To create a Sale Order, navigate to the “Orders” icon in the top left of your browser window.

 On the left, click the “+” button above the list of Orders to create a new Order.